geomorphlab/medaes/day6.md

 ## Example lightning presentation

 Before covering today's material, I will give a lightning presentation example for you.
-I have put my slides in today's .zip file if you want to review them while creating your own presentations.
+If you want a copy of my slides to review them while creating your own presentations, please email me.

 ## Gradient descent